Wells in York County, Maine — The American Northeast (New England)

 Other nearby markers.
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 World War Memorial (a few steps from this marker); World War II, Korea, and Vietnam Era Veterans Memorial (a few steps from this marker); Vatican Pavilion Sculpture (approx. 5.7 miles away); Soldiers and Sailors Memorial (approx. 6 miles away); The Seashore Trolley Museum (approx. 7.6 miles away); North Berwick State of Maine Veterans Memorial (approx. 7.8 miles away); North Berwick Veterans Memorial (approx. 7.8 miles away); Veterans Memorial (approx. 8.1 miles away).
 Touch for a list and map of all markers in Wells.

 Categories. • Patriots & Patriotism • War, US Civil •